 The MySQL community server has been installed on your system.
 The installer will also generate a random password and set it for the root user.
 You can find the root user password in log files.

 grep 'A temporary password is generated' /var/log/mysqld.log | tail -1 2018-10-16T11:49:31.216147Z 1 [Note] A temporary password is generated for [email protected]: ,yJrusM58kW7

-Now run the following command to apply security on MySQL server.
-Simply execute below command and follow the security wizard.
+Now run the following command to apply security on the MySQL server.
+Simply execute the below command and follow the security wizard.

 Follow the onscreen instructions.
 Change your root account password and Press Y for all other operations to apply improved security.